Spread, then Target, and Advertise in Waves: Optimal Budget Allocation Across Advertising Channels: Results

 \section{Results}

 In this section, we outline the analytical structures of the optimal controls.
-To show the nature of the results, we first explain some necessary priors \S \ref{subsec:pre}.
-Then we prove the existence of optimal controls \S \ref{subsec:existence} (under some conditions) and identify their structure using our main theorem \S \ref{subsec:main} (proved in \S \ref{subsec:proof1}).
-A refinement is presented for the case of the linear objective \S \ref{subsec:waterfilling} that allows the direct computation of the control and shows that the optimal control is unique, while providing insight into the logic of the allocation decision.
-Finally, the sigmoid approximation to voting is revisited \S \ref{subsec:sigmoid} and an approximation to the optimal control is presented.
+To show the nature of the results, we first explain some necessary priors in \S \ref{subsec:pre}.
+Then, we prove the existence of optimal controls (under some conditions) and identify their structure using our main theorem in \S \ref{subsec:main} (with proofs in \S Appendices \ref{sec:lemmaexist} and \ref{subsec:proof1}, respectively).
+A refinement is presented for the case of the linear objective \S \ref{subsec:waterfilling} that allows the direct computation of the control input $\overrightarrow{u}$ and shows that the optimal control is unique, while providing insights into the logic of the allocation decision.
+Finally, the sigmoid approximation to voting is covered in \S \ref{subsec:sigmoid} and an approximation to the optimal control is presented.